Guam: Demographics

 In the 2020 United States census, the largest ethnic group were the native Chamorros, accounting for 32.8% of the population.
 Asians, including Filipinos, Koreans, Chinese, and Japanese, accounted for 35.5% of the population.
 Other ethnic groups of Micronesia, including those of Chuukese, Palauan, and Pohnpeians, accounted for 13.2%.
 10% of the population were multiracial, (two or more races).
-European Americans made up 6.8% of the population.
-1% are African Americans.
-3% are Hispanic; there are 1,740 Mexicans in Guam, and there are other Hispanic ethnicities on the island.
+European Americans made up 6.8% of the population; 1% are African Americans, and 3% are Hispanic; there are 1,740 Mexicans in Guam, and there are other Hispanic ethnicities on the island.
 The estimated interracial marriage rate is over 40%.

 The official languages of the island are English and Chamorro.
 Unlike most of its neighboring languages, Chamorro is not classified as Micronesian or Polynesian.
 Rather, like Palauan, it possibly constitutes an independent branch of the Malayo-Polynesian language family.
 Filipino is also commonly spoken across the island.
 Other Pacific and Asian languages are spoken in Guam as well.
-Spanish, which was the language of administration for 300 years, is no longer widely spoken, but has had a deep influence on the Chamorro language.
+Spanish, which was the language of administration for 300 years, influenced the Chamorro language.

 The predominant religion of Guam is Christianity.
 Three-quarters of the population adheres to Catholicism, while most of the remainder belong to Protestant churches.
 According to the Pew Research Center, the religious demography of Guam in 2010 was as follows: